Azure/azure-osconfig/src/adapters/mc/README.md

 ```bash
 gcc --version
 ```
-Clone OSConfig locally and build from the main branch using the following simplified commands:
+Clone Kompli locally and build from the main branch using the following simplified commands:

 ```bash
 $ cmake ../src -DCMAKE_BUILD_TYPE=Release